linuskmr/clipyarser/README.md

 ### Create a CLI parser

-To create a `clipyarser` parser, simply write this to your `main.py` file.
+To create a `clipyarser` parser, simply write this into the `main.py` file.

 ```python
 from clipyarser import Clipyarser